parthian-sterlet/gsga/README.md

 # Description
 The GSGA program complex (PC) is designed to select synthetic polymers (tandem arrays) of DNA sequence monomer units.
 These units are separate TFBSs of lengths from 7-8 to 20-30 base pairs (bp).
 They are also called cis-regulatory elements or individual binding sites (BS) of the target transcription factor (TF).
 Target TF implies the TF for which specific DNA binding is expected in the experiment.
 PC requires a library of DNA motifs ([D'haeseleer, 2006](https://doi.org/10.1038/nbt0406-423)) representing BS models of different TFs from public databases of TFBS motifs.
 Currently PC is adopted for motifs of *A. thaliana* TFs from [Plant Cistrome](http://neomorph.salk.edu/dap_web/pages/index.php) database, it represents motifs derived by the *in vitro* DAP-seq technology ([O’Malley et al., 2016](https://doi.org/10.1016/j.cell.2016.08.063)).
 PC can be easily adopted for TFs from other taxa, e.g. mammals (human/mouse) and insects (drosophila), e.g. from [Hocomoco](https://hocomoco13.autosome.org/) ([Vorontsov et al., 2024](https://doi.org/10.1093/nar/gkad1077)) or [JASPAR](https://jaspar.elixir.no/) ([Rauluseviciute et al., 2024](https://doi.org/10.1093/nar/gkad1059)).
 PC applies the stannard motif model of Position Weight Matrix (PWM) [(Wasserman & Sandelin, 2004)](https://doi.org/10.1038/nrg1315).
 PC searches for polymers in which the BS quality scores of the target TF are maximized and the BS scores of all non-target TFs are minimized.
 Default polymer contains TOut = 10 monomer units, each of them has length about 20-25 bp, so that central 5-12 bp in each unit are essential for TF binding (core) and its 5'/3' flanking 7-10 bp allow more variability (non-cores).
 PC can be used to design the structure of a polymer as an oligonucleotide of length about 200-250 bp.

-PC implements the genetic algorithm approach to generate and select polymers.
+PC implements the genetic algorithm (GA) approach to generate and select polymers.
 PC applies three consecutive steps, they solve the following issues:
 * GA1, the first step creates a polymer, i.e. it selects participating monomers and defines their exact order;
 * GA2, the second step improves a polymer by introducing certain single-nucleotide substitutions (SNSs) within non-core regions;
 * GA3, the third step destroys a polymer given as a result of the first or second step by introducing certain SNSs within the core regions.

 Generally GAs were developed according to the principles published earlier ([Levitsky et al., 2007](https://doi.org/10.1186/1471-2105-8-481); [Tsukanov et al. 2022](https://doi.org/10.3389/fpls.2022.938545)).
 To start each step, each GA generates a population of randomly chosen solutions and gradually improves them to obtain the final set of solutions.
 For the first and second/third steps the solutions are a set of polymers and a set of SNS patterns for the certain input polymer, correpondingly.
 PC evaluates the solutions using a rank-based weighting scheme for motifs of potential TFBSs, and applies GAs to optimize the population of individuals, i.e. distinct polymers.
-The PC result, an oligonucleotide is called genetic sensor or biosensor.
-Subsequent incorporation of this biosensor into a transgene promoter for specific expression under the action of a target TF can be used as a marker of its presence.
+The main PC output is an oligonucleotide, it is called genetic sensor or biosensor.
+Subsequent incorporation of this biosensor into a transgene promoter for specific expression under the action of a target TF can be used as a marker of presence of this TF.

 # Requirements
 The source code is written in C++ language.
 To compile exetubables from the source code it is required: